verdaccio/verdaccio/website/translated_docs/cs/auth.md

 ### Význam `$all` a `$anonymous`

 As you know *Verdaccio* uses `htpasswd` by default.
 Tento doplňek neimplementuje metody `allow_access`, `allow_publish` a `allow_unpublish`.
-Tím pádem bude *Verdaccio* řešit tyto případy následujícím způsobem:
+Thus, *Verdaccio* will handle that in the following way:

 * Pokud nejste přihlášení (jste anonymní), `$all` a `$anonymous` znamenají to samé.
 * If you are logged in, `$anonymous` won't be part of your groups and `$all` will match any logged user.
 A new group `$authenticated` will be added to your group list.

 Please note: `$all` **will match all users, whether logged in or not**.

-**Výše popsané chování se vztahuje pouze na výchozí doplněk pro ověřovaní**.
+**The previous behavior only applies to the default authentication plugin**.
 Pokud používáte vlastní doplněk a tento doplněk implementuje použití `allow_access`, `allow_publish` nebo `allow_unpublish`, řešení přístupu závisí na plugin samotném.
 Verdaccio nastaví pouze výchozí skupiny.

 Rekapitulace: